Georgi Asparuhov: Death

-Asparuhov died in a car crash in 1971 along with teammate Nikola Kotkov.
-Over 550,000 people gathered at his funeral in Sofia.
+On 30th of June 1971 along with Nikola Kotkov Asparuhov had to travel for a friendly game in Vratsa but during the trip with Asparuhov's Alfa Romeo Giulia GT they were speeding at Vitinha tight's mountain roads and out of nowhere a truck appeared after a turn and it was impossible to stop in time and the car smahed into the fuel tank of the truck resulting in a deadly fire that killed the footballers almost instantly.
+Over 550,000 people gathered at his funeral in Sofia, being the largest attended funeral in the country history.

 Legacy

 The stadium of Levski Sofia is named Georgi Asparuhov Stadium in honour of the famous striker.

 A street in the "Hristo Smirnenski" District in Sofia is also named after Georgi Asparuhov – Gundi.

 In 1999, Georgi Asparuhov was posthumously named the Best Bulgarian Footballer of the 20th Century.

 On 21 May 2014, by decree of Rosen Plevneliev, President of Bulgaria, Georgi Asparuhov was posthumously awarded the Order of Stara Planina, first degree, for his exceptional merits in the field of sports.

 On 1 October 2023, a full-length monument of Asparuhov was unveiled in the Sofia's Geo Milev Park.

 On 9 October 2024, the biographical drama "Gundi: Legend of Love" premiered, telling the story of the late Georgi Asparuhov.